huaxel/mushroom-ai/README.md

 ## Acknowledgements

 This project was developed as part of the *AI Essentials 2025* course at Erasmus HB, taught by ir.
 Domien Hennion.

+This repository is public to contribute to learning.

 ## Author